vzt7/unhook/README.md

 ```

-Every hooks only the dispatch method is different implementation, all follow the usage below.
+Every hook only the dispatch method is different implementation, and all follow the usage below.

 ```ts
 import { AsyncSeriesHook } from 'patable';